The Technology that Makes Up a Water Softener

 How Do These Parts Work Together?

-You now know about the different parts a water softener contains.
+You now know about the different components of a water softener contains.
 But how exactly do they work together so that soft water comes out of the system in the end?

 It all starts with hard water being distributed to your home.
 It’s hard because it contains so-called “hardness minerals“.
 These are primarily calcium (Ca2+) and magnesium (Mg2+) ions and to some extent iron (Fe2+ or Fe3+) and manganese (Mn2+ or Mn3+) among others.